Special Plate Collections

 *photo courtesy of Nottingham Nature Nook

 The fund that the Justice League administers comes from contributions of mostly white churches.
 Its spendable endowment was used this year to give 10 scholarships to local African American youth.
 Future plans are to help with homeownership and business startups.
 During a September 2024 service, a substantial amount was committed to Prince Solace, president of the League.
-Much of the money was from the George Thornton Peace Fund, a special donation left to our church after the death of a long time UU Lansing member.
-Several people from the Reparations Team also made contributions.
+Much of the money was from the George Thornton Peace Fund.
+Upon his death, George, a long time UU Lansing member, left to our church a special donation, to be used to further peace and social justice.
+Many people from the Reparations Team also made contributions.
 Now is the time for the rest of us to contribute to this fund and to educate others about the reason for the wealth gap in this country.

 If you would like to learn more about the Justice League of Greater Lansing, please go to www.justiceleagueglm.org